Battle of Kalavrye: Initial dispositions and plans

 Bryennios arranged his army in the typical three divisions, each in two lines, as prescribed by the Byzantine military manuals.
 The right wing, under his brother John, was 5,000 strong and comprised his Frankish mercenaries, Thessalian cavalry, the Hetaireia, and the Maniakatoi regiment (descendants of the veterans of George Maniakes's campaign in Sicily and Italy).
 His left wing, 3,000 men from Thrace and Macedonia, was placed under Katakalon Tarchaneiotes, and the centre, under Bryennios himself, comprised 3,000–4,000 men from Thessaly, Thrace, and Macedonia.
-Again, according to standard doctrine, on his far left, about half a kilometer ("two stadia") from the main force, he had stationed an outflanking detachment (hyperkerastai) of Pechenegs.
+Again, according to standard doctrine, on his far left, about half a kilometre ("two stadia") from the main force, he had stationed an outflanking detachment (hyperkerastai) of Pechenegs.

 Alexios deployed his smaller army in waiting near Bryennios's camp, and divided it into two commands.
 The left, which confronted Bryennios's strongest division, was commanded by himself and contained the Frankish knights to the right and the Immortals to the Franks' left.
 The right command was under Constantine Katakalon, and comprised the Chomatenoi and the Turks.
 The latter, according to the Alexiad, were given the role of flank guard (plagiophylakes) and tasked with observing and countering the Pechenegs.
 Conversely, on the extreme left Alexios formed his own flanking detachment (apparently drawn from among the Immortals), concealed from enemy view inside a hollow.
 Given his inferiority, Alexios was forced to remain on the defensive.
 His only chance at success was that his out-flankers, concealed by the broken terrain, would surprise and create enough confusion among Bryennios's men for him and his strong left wing to break through their lines.